Seple/Full_dns_block/README.md

 # Full_DNS_Block
 Please be understanding, everything is under construction

-linked lists to reduce size
+Linked lists to reduce size